ttalVlatt/UF-Quarto-Dissertation/README.md

 - Insert tables as `kable()` using the example code chunks for formatting
   - Ensure all table code chunks are appropriately labeled `#| label: tbl-<something>` with `#| tbl-caption: <a caption>` for a caption and `#| tbl-pos: H`  to try and force placement there
+  - Ensure all table code chunks are preceeded by `\realSingleSpace` and followed by `\doublespacing` as they are in the example files
 - Insert figures as chunk output or directly as images
   - Ensure all figure code chunks are appropriately labeled `#| label: fig-<something>` with `#| fig-caption: <a caption>` for a caption and `#| fig-pos: H`  to try and force placement there
   - Ensure all figure images are appropriately labeled by adding `{#fig-<something> fig-caption:"<a caption>" fig-pos:H}` after the image markdown